ickb/proposal/README.md

 In the meantime I embarked on a journey of all-round self-discovery and after a while I realized that I identify as a solo Indie Hacker, a long time dream.
 Coincidentally CKB++ is of the right size to be incrementally worked on as a solo Indie Hacker!

-While nobody is able to work in total isolation, with the right feedback, guidance and support from Nervos Community & Foundation I can transform CKB++ into a reality in a less than year.
+While nobody is able to work in total isolation, with the right feedback, guidance and support from Nervos Team, Community & Foundation I can transform CKB++ into a reality in a less than year.

 ## Technical Challenges